ChrisPaladino/FttM/readme.md

         "type": "Helped",
         "text": "Go to HIGHLIGHT REEL \"G\", \"M\" or \"V\" depending on the source of help."
       },
-- Make the whole system a bit more manual
-    - Allow moving of FAVORED / UNDERDOG pieces to specific places on the board
-    - Let me confirm pin and finisher results
 - Submission cards: moves break on 1-3 (1-4 if STRONG)
     - Confirm Submission works - why are we getting TV Grade?
 - Editor needs images